NSW v Queensland: WNCL final preview | cricket.com.au

 What's on the line?

-The Ruth Preddy Cup is on the line.
-The trophy was introduced in the 1972-73 season and acknowledges one of the pioneers of the game in Preddy, a former NSW player and administrator, Australia team manager and sports editor of The Australian Women's Weekly.
+The Ruth Preddey Cup is on the line.
+The trophy was introduced in the 1972-73 season and acknowledges one of the pioneers of the game in Preddey, a former NSW player and administrator, Australia team manager and sports editor of The Australian Women's Weekly.

 Since the WNCL replaced the Australian Women's Cricket Championships in 1996-97, the NSW Breakers have dominated the competition by winning a remarkable 21 titles.